In 2004, like the rest of the world, at Quaker House we began to learn about U. S. torture in the “War On terror.”

 But it didn’t.
 And soon, to our packed agenda of war protest, we added torture.
 There were vigils, letters, articles, a few arrests, al that sort of thing.
 Plus we organized or joined in several conferences.
 Hopes rose when the now-disgraced president who green-lighted all this malign madness left Washington in early 2009, succeeded by one who promised “Hope & Change.”

-Our own hopes in this matter rested on accountability: we didn’t have to write Congress demanding new laws–torture was already a federal crime, a felony.
+Our own hopes in this matter rested on accountability: we didn’t have to write Congress demanding new laws–torture was already (and STILL IS) a federal crime, a felony.
 Give us some law and order!
 Hopes rose further when the new president ordered a halt to torture.

 But there, change was denied us, and hopes were dashed.
 The perpetrators of torture had walked free during the previous regime; the new boss said we would look ahead, and leave them alone.

 Which was to say, U.S. torture was simply put on “Pause,” not truly stopped.
 The perps were still there.
 And sure enough, one of the main architects of the torture program was eventually promoted to head the CIA.
-The laws against torture were made a dead letter; impunity reigned. still does.
+The laws against torture were made a dead letter; impunity reigned.
+At the tail end of 2020, it still does.

 Furthermore, under the influence of highly effective popular entertainment like the show “24”, which ran for nine seasons and more than 200 episodes, frequently featuring torture, public opinion swung solidly in its favor — provided that the U. S. was doing the torturing.

 Some of us, an ever-diminishing band, kept trying.
-For several years, some of us periodically picked up trash along the roadside outside Aero Contractors.
+For several years, a hardy band periodically picked up trash along the roadside outside Aero Contractors.

 There were more conferences and reports, most of which were presented to local, state and federal officials.
-While mostly polite, it was evident they didn’t want to hear about it, and some defend torture to this day.
+While mostly polite, and occasionally (very briefly) in the news, it was evident they didn’t want to hear about it, and some defend torture to this day.

 It’s pretty quiet now, we’re older, energy is flagging and shouting into the wind is tiring.
 But a few have not forgotten.
 What other countries’ experience has to teach suggests that it typically takes decades for a society to begin to face up to its own atrocities and war crimes, if it ever does.